 - If you drive more than 5,000km during the year the logbook method will likely put the most money in your pocket at tax time.
 Simply record all work-related AND private trips in a logbook over a 12-week period.
 This allows you to calculate you work related use of the car and claim a percentage of all your car expenses for the year.

-- Or, if you only drive sporadically (less than 5,000km) you can use the cents per km method of $0.68 per kilometre travelled without needing a logbook.
+- Or, if you only drive sporadically (less than 5,000km) you can use the cents per km method to claim.
+Check the current cents per km rate here.

 Work-related travel tax deductions for sales professionals can also include: